semiguerra/response-time-analyzer/README.md

 Resources field lists the resources used by the task and the time spent on each, separated by ';'.
 Used for analysis with resource sharing protocols (PIP and PCP).

+## Future Work

+- Add support for task release jitter to model more realistic scheduling behavior.

+- Include context switch overhead in the response time analysis for more accurate calculations.

+- Improve input form flexibility to allow optional jitter and context switch parameters.

+- Provide export options for analysis results (CSV, JSON).

 ## Contributions